 Winter and spring of 1965 were especially busy.
 There were two big fund raising events.
 There was a star packed event at Town Hall, organized by an outside group that cost a lot but made a lot.
 The Hunter College friends, Lucy Dickman and Martha Kransdorf leading, produced a concert at their auditorium with Pete Seeger and The Freedom Voices, which cost nothing and made a lot of money.
 "Salt of the Earth," released from its blacklisting, had its theatrical debut as a benefit for SNCC.

 June brought support for the second freedom summer and the passage of the Voting Rights Act.
-I was now 18 and I joined some current and former staff in going to Jackson, Mississippi to march against local anti-demonstration laws.
+I joined some current and former staff in going to Jackson, Mississippi to march against local anti-demonstration laws.
 Later, we went to Hattisburg for orientation, then to COFO projects around the state.
 I went to Meridian.

 By the fall of 1965, SNCC and the movement were evolving.
 Ivanhoe Donaldson took over as director of the NY office.
 We were urged to organize in our own communities around our own issues, and many of the friends of SNCC moved on.